TalhaNaveed1/Duck-Hunt/README.md

 # Duck-Hunt
-My version of the Nintendo Game Duck Hunt
+My version of the Nintendo Game Duck Hunt using PyGame.